joligej/jmaths/README.md

 sudo make install
 ```

+To build in debug mode type `make debug` instead of `make`.
+The library is located at `build/libdbgjmaths.a` and the header at `build/dbgjmaths.hpp`.

 The default installation directory is `/usr/local/jmaths/`.
 If you would like to change that, you can pass an `install_dir` parameter to `sudo make install`, like so:

 ```